Maintenance By Carter Hayes March 12, 2026 15 min read

 Center wear Middle ribs worn faster than shoulders Overinflation or load/pressure mismatch Set cold pressure to the vehicle placard

-Both-edge wear Both shoulders worn faster than center Underinflation, overloading, or hard cornering Correct pressure and load
+Both-edge wear Both shoulders worn faster than center Underinflation, overloading, or repeated hard cornering Correct pressure and load

 One-sided wear Inner or outer shoulder worn heavily Camber or toe misalignment; worn parts Alignment and suspension inspection